All Episodes

 We're also pleased to be joined by an incredible group of Charlie's friends, very powerful friends, actually, and some not so powerful, and they're actually better people.

-Okay, I know they're the less powerful ones.
+Okay, I know the less powerful ones.

-I have to tell you that all of you power guys down here.
+I have to tell you that, all of you power guys down here.

 The best ones in the group are the ones that are less successful, but that happens too.

-No, they're all great, and they're here.
+Now, they're all great, and they're here.

 And let's start with Erica's father.